Deepshikha-Chhaperia/Green-Thread-App/README.md

 ---
 ## 📝 Contributing
 Interested in collaborating?
 Reach out on LinkedIn to discuss ideas, from AI model tweaks to UX enhancements.
-Please do not submit pull requests without prior discussion, as this is a personal project.